Eat, drink, and be merry

 Luke 12:16-21 And he spake a parable unto them,

-The ground of a certain rich man brought
+saying, The ground of a certain rich man brought

 forth plentifully: And he thought within himself,